szymonmichalski/starid-1/README.md

 knn - similarity of feature vectors

-svm - separation of feature vectors
+svm - classification using support vector machines

-mlp - response to feature vectors
+ann - classification using multilayer feedforward neural networks

 current emphasis is on vectorized processing using blas. concurrency can follow.